 Captive animal attractions we do not promote

-- Pinnewala Elephant Orphanage in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewela from the site.
-Read more here.
+Pinnewala Elephant Orphanage in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewala from the site.
+Read more on why we don't support Pinnewala Elephant Orphanage here.

-- The Tiger Temple in Thailand – a traveler brought to our attention the poor welfare standards here.
+The Tiger Temple in Thailand – a traveler brought to our attention the poor welfare standards here.
 After a thorough investigation as well as an additional report by the charity Care for the Wild, we decided to remove all trips that include Tiger Temple in their itinerary.
-Read more here.
+Read more on our stance on the Tiger Temple in Thailand here.

-- Elephant trekking.
-Other than in exceptional circumstances (when elephant riding forms part of the protection of highly endangered rhinos and tigers in national parks) we do not promote any elephant rides.
+Elephant trekking.
+We do not promote any elephant rides.
 Read more about how we reached this decision in our elephant trekking guide.

-- The use of animals as photographic props.
-Read more here.
+The use of captive wildlife as photographic props.

 What you can do

 The international wildlife charity Born Free has created the Raise the Red Flag platform.